Wiki surveys: Open and quantifiable social data collection: Case studies

-In addition to alternative framings, other high-scoring user-uploaded ideas contained information that was new to the wiki survey creator.
-For example, in the PlaNYC context, the Mayor's Office reported that user-submitted ideas were sometimes able to bridge multiple policy arenas (or ``silos") that might have been more difficult connections to make for people working within a specific arena.
-Consider the high-scoring user-submitted idea ``plug ships into electricity grid so they don't idle in port---reducing emissions equivalent to 12000 cars per ship," an idea that bridges multiple policy arenas.
-A policy advisor suggested that as such, staff may not have prioritized such an idea internally (it did not appear on the Mayor's OfficeÕs list of ``seed" ideas), but that public support for it suggests its importance as a policy goal:

-\begin{quote} ``[T]his relates to two areas.
+Some high-scoring user-contributed ideas contained information that was novel to the wiki survey creator.
+For example, in the PlaNYC context, the Mayor's Office reported that user-contributed ideas were sometimes able to bridge multiple policy arenas (or ``silos") that might have been more difficult connections to make for office staff working within a specific arena.
+For instance, consider the high-scoring user-contributed idea ``plug ships into electricity grid so they don't idle in port---reducing emissions equivalent to 12000 cars per ship."
+The Mayor's Office suggested that staff may not have prioritized such an idea internally (it did not appear on the Mayor's Office's list of seed ideas), even though the idea's high score suggested public support for this policy goal: ``[T]his relates to two areas.
 So plugging ships into electricity grid, so that's one, in terms of energy and sourcing energy.
 And it relates to freight.
 [Question: Okay, which are two separate silos?]
 Correct, so freight is something that we're looking closer at. ...
-And emissions, reducing emissions, is something that's an overall goal of the plan.
-We want to reduce carbon emissions 30 percent by 2030.
-So this has a lot of value to it for us to learn from." (interview with Ibrahim Abdul-Matin, Policy Advisor, December 12, 2010) \end{quote}
+And emissions, reducing emissions, is something that's an overall goal of the plan. ...
+So this has a lot of value to it for us to learn from" (interview with Ibrahim Abdul-Matin, New York City Mayor's Office, December 12, 2010).